grafana/x-ray-datasource/README.md

 - Use [Explore](https://grafana.com/docs/grafana/latest/explore/) in Grafana 7.4 plus.
 - Show the data in a simple table.
 This is the only option if the Node graph panel is unavailable.

-You can pan and zoom the view with buttons or you mouse.
-For details about the visualization, refer to [Node graph panel](https://grafana.com/docs/grafana/latest/panels/visualizations/node-graph/).
+You can pan and zoom the view with buttons or use your mouse.
+For details about the visualization, see [Node graph panel](https://grafana.com/docs/grafana/latest/panels/visualizations/node-graph/).

 ![Service map navigation](https://storage.googleapis.com/integration-artifacts/grafana-x-ray-datasource/screenshots/x-ray-service-map-nav.gif 'Service map navigation')